emrulhasan-nlp/House-Price-Prediction/README.md

 At first I tried with defult parameter and used RMSE as evaluation metric.
 KernelRidge regression gives lowest RMSE which is 0.120578.
 I used grid search method, to find the best parameter.
 With the best parameters lowest MRSE is given by Lasso and the improved  RMSE is 0.113286.

 Hope this project finds helpful.
 Thanks for reading my project!
+Stay Safe!
+State healthy!